jdemos/gnip-bash-scripts/README.md

 ### Using jq

-jq is an excellent utility for json response objects on the fly.
-I've provided a **jq.md** file at the root of this repo, so please see that for further details.
+jq is a command line utility for parsing json response objects on the fly.
+I've provided a **jq.md** file at the root of this repo, so please see that for further details and common recipes.

 ### Piping data to a file